GrayedFox/multidict/README.md

 All of the keyboard shortcuts require alt and shift to be pressed.
 This is to prevent accidental word insertions or dictionary edits.
 Some of these keyboard shortcuts are configurable, others may become so in the future (let's see!).
+Defaults:

 - ALT+SHIFT+A: add a word to your personal dictionary
 - ALT+SHIFT+D: delete a word from your personal dictionary